top of page

 When it came to sound, though, we had a big challenge.

 The question then became how to create an 8-second boot sound using only 25kbytes of memory.
-As luck would have it, I’d spent a good deal of my career in game audio prior to Microsoft doing just that—creating sound and music for extremely limited memory for arcade games and 16-bit console games for the Genesis (Megadrive) and Super Nintendo; the entire sound budget for Desert Strike (1992), for example, was only 128kb.
-So back then, we didn’t use wave files; we generated both music and sound effects dynamically, typically from note-lists driving an on-board synthesizer chip.
+As luck would have it, I’d spent a good deal of my career in game audio prior to Microsoft doing just that—creating sound and music for extremely limited memory for arcade games and 16-bit console games for the Genesis (Megadrive) and Super Nintendo; the entire sound budget for Desert Strike (1992), for example, was less than128kb.
+So back then, we didn’t use wave files; we generated both music and sound effects dynamically, typically from hand-coded note-lists driving an on-board synthesizer chip.

 The Xbox had a very powerful sound chip made by nVidia, the MCPX; essentially ProTools on a chip, along with a sophisticated wavetable synthesizer that could play 256 concurrent sounds, with a programmable filter and DAHDSR envelope.
 I modified a version of one of my old console/arcade sound drivers to work with the MCPX.
 This driver took as input lists of notes, durations, and parameters and sent the commands to this chip, which generated the actual sound.
 The sequences themselves were created as simple .txt files